iot-lab/iot-lab.github.io/docs/getting-started/resources.md

 ---
 title: Resources
 group: getting-started
 description: IoT-LAB testbed provides users with a set of resources for experimentation.
-In this page we are going to describe these resources and their properties.
-When you run an experiment on IoT-LAB you must reserve these resources.
-For this we use a scheduler or a resource manager to which you make a reservation request.
-We will learn how to select and book your resources according to your experimentation needs.
+This page describes these resources and their properties and how to book them to be able to run an experiment according to your needs.
 ---

-#### Node description
+## Nodes properties

-The default resource of the testbed is the node.
-It is on this resource that the user's experimentation takes place.
-You can find below a description of the main properties of a node.
+The basic resource of the testbed is the node: a specific board deployed at a specific position on a specific site.
+It is on such resources that the user's experimentation takes place.
+All the resources are stored into the resource manager database with a set of properties described in the table below:

 <table class="table table-striped">
     <thead>